 In the afternoon we tour Kiyomizu Temple, one of Kyoto’s grandest Buddhist temples and set against a lush mountain backdrop of maple and cherry trees.
 Walking through the narrow lanes leading up to the temple we pass shops selling Kyoto handicrafts and local snacks.

-Wandering in the historic geisha precinct of Gion near the Kamo-gawa River we come upon the atmospheric streets lined with traditional teahouses built some 300 years ago.
-Here we may glimpse a geisha on her way to work.
+Wandering in the historic geisha precinct of Gion near the Kamo-gawa River we come upon the atmospheric streets lined with traditional tea houses built some 300 years ago.
+Here we may see a glimpse of a geisha on her way to work.

 For dinner, a local restaurant will give us the taste for Kyoto's idea of Japanese comfort food gyoza (Japanese-style dumplings).